 - Bram Stoker's novel Dracula is canon in Castlevania chronology.
 John Morris and Johnathan Morris, protagonists from Castlevania: Bloodlines and Castlevania: Portrait of Ruin respectively, are descendants of Quincey Morris.

 - So, not terribly canon- Quincey Morris dies without children in Dracula.

-- On the subject of Portrait of Ruin, which has Drac's ol' castle come to life due to an abundance of souls following World War II, the villain of the game is a vampire painter known as Brauner.
-He is in fact, a real life jewish surrealist painter, explaining his motives quite clearly.
+- On the subject of Portrait of Ruin, which has Drac's ol' castle come to life due to an abundance of souls in the midst of World War II, the villain of the game is a vampire painter known as Brauner.
+He is in fact, a real life Jewish surrealist painter, explaining his motives quite clearly.

 - Evil Genius has you perform several Acts of Infamy based on real-life Cold War events, most notably staging the Cuban missile crisis.